Beyond Shannon Limits: Quantum Communications through Quantum Paths: Introduction

-The theoretical analysis reveals that the adoption of a quantum switch offers a substantial advantage in terms of ultimate achievable rate with respect to any classical trajectory combining the channels in a well-defined causal order.
-Furthermore, we identify the region in which the quantum switch incontrovertibly boosts the amount of transmissible information beyond the limits of conventional quantum Shannon theory, and we quantify this advantage over classical trajectories through a conservative estimate.
+The theoretical analysis reveals that the adoption of the quantum SWITCH offers a substantial advantage in terms of ultimate achievable rate with respect to any classical path combining the channels in a well-defined causal order.

 The rest of the paper is organized as follows.
-In Sec.~\ref{sec:2} we provide some preliminaries about the quantum capacity and the quantum switch.
-Then, in Sec.~\ref{sec:3} we present our main results by deriving closed-form expressions for both the upper- and the lower-bound on the quantum capacity in presence of a quantum switch.
-In this section, we also quantify in terms of achievable rates the advantage of adopting the quantum switch over classical trajectories.
-Finally in Sec.~\ref{sec:4} we conclude the paper.
+In Sec.~\ref{sec:2} we provide some preliminaries about the quantum capacity and the quantum SWITCH, and establish an upper bound on quantum capacity of the classical path.
+Then, in Sec.~\ref{sec:3} we derive the upper- and the lower bound on the quantum capacity in presence of the quantum SWITCH.
+In Sec.~\ref{sec:4}, we consider quantum erasure channels and we quantify the advantage of the quantum path over classical one.
+In Sec.~\ref{sec:5} we focus on Pauli channels and we quantify, in terms of achievable rates, the advantage of adopting the quantum SWITCH over classical paths.
+Finally in Sec.~\ref{sec:6}, we conclude the paper.
+In Table~\ref{Tab:00}, we summarize the notation used in this paper.